ArtInLines/reverser/README.md

 3. `simd_shuffle`: A simple SIMD loop, using the SSSE3 shuffling instruction for reversing bytes and writing the result into a second buffer
 4. `simd_shuffle_in_place`: A simple SIMD loop, using the same shuffling instruction, but reversing the buffer in place

-The results appear to show, depending on the buffer size, about a 10x speed improvement by using the SIMD routines

 ## Requirements

 A CPU with SSE2 and SSSE3 extensions is required for the SIMD routines to work.